-Ed Sheeran lost 35 pounds in three months by drinking vodka instead of beer.
-And while you shouldn’t necessarily do the same to shed your excess weight, there’s a lesson to be learned here: making substitutes in your diet is a simple way to shed the pounds and keep them off.
+Have you heard about Ed Sheeran weight loss?
+He lost 35 pounds in three months by drinking vodka instead of beer.
+And while you shouldn’t necessarily go on vodka diet to shed your excess weight, there’s a lesson to be learned here: making substitutes in your diet is a simple way to shed the pounds and keep them off.

 Substituting calorie-dense options with healthier alternatives is an easy way to lose weight.
 Below, we share some common swaps, the calories you’ll save, and the results you can expect from your ongoing commitment to better health.

 5 simple, healthy substitutes for your favorite treats

 There’s nothing wrong with a treat in your diet every now and then.
 However, there are simple swaps you can make for these treats to help you shed weight and feel your best!

 Here are 5 simple, healthy substitutes in everyday recipes or diets: